0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 4.1.b : HDL Code

-With the previous details in minf, for the logic, we simply make an addition with the 2's complement of src2 :
+With the previous details in mind, for the logic, we simply make an addition with the 2's complement of src2 :

 ```sv
 // alu.sv